Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

 The Helmholtz equation \eqref {eq:Peps} has been studied already by Euler and Lagrange, but Helmholtz was the first who expressed solutions in bounded domains with a representation formula \cite{Helmholtz-1860}.
 In unbounded domains, one faces the problem of boundary conditions at infinity.
 We recall that two fundamental solutions of the Helmholtz equation for $x\in\R^3$ are given by

-With the time-dependence $e^{-i\omega t}$, the solution $u_+$ represents an outgoing wave, $u_-$ an incoming wave.
+With the time-dependence $e^{-i\omega t}$, the solution $u_\out$ represents an outgoing wave, $u_\inc$ an incoming wave.
 Outgoing waves are expected to be the building stones of solutions of scattering problems, incoming waves should not be present in the expansion of solutions.
-We note that both elementary solutions decay for $|x|\to \infty$ (even at the same rate), it is therefore not reasonable to demand only a decay property of solutions.

 Sommerfeld introduced in \cite{Sommerfeld-1912} for dimension $n=3$ a radiation condition; until today, it is the standard outgoing wave condition in free space and is named after him: